Home » AC Repair Sugar Land FAQ

 (A) The contactor terminals are fused together.
-Switch breaker to off and call us for help.
+Switch the breaker to off and call us for help.

 (A) The AC compressor is not starting.
 Turn the unit off to prevent any further damage and contact us for help.

-(Q) The outside AC unit fan motor is not turning, but a humming sound can be heard from the lower portion of the AC unit -why?
+(Q) The outside AC unit fan motor is not turning, but a humming sound can be heard from the lower portion of the AC unit.
+Why is that happening?

 (A) The fan motor may be going bad or is not starting; turn the unit off and have it checked.

-(Q) The AC system won’t stop running, but the house is not cooling -how come?
+(Q) The AC system won't stop running, but the house is not cooling.
+What's going on?

 (A) There may be a freon leak, a blower fan motor not turning, a dirty return air filter, a frozen evaporator, a dirty condenser, or the compressor is not pumping adequately.